isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 &#9744;  <i><b>G) Request for alternative Stay-Home Notice (SHN) arrangements</b></i>

 Travellers will, <b>by default</b>, serve their 10-day Stay-Home Notice (SHN) at an assigned hotel, i.e. an SHN-Dedicated Facility (SDF).
 Payment for a 10-day SHN stay at an SDF, inclusive of food-related costs, is collected during entry approval (see Stage 1A; indicative costs below).
-Due to fast-changing SDF demands, travellers will not be informed of their assigned hotel before arrival.
+Due to fast-changing SDF demands, travellers will not be informed of their assigned hotel before arrival, and no bookings are required.
+Standard SDF costs are indicated below, and would have been collected at the point of entry approval.
+Singapore citizens and PRs will be contacted separately regarding their SDF charges after their arrival.

 <table>
   <tbody>